Employee Engagement Requires Everyone’s Commitment

-Too many organizations try to assign the responsibility for engaging employees to Human Resources, a senior executive, a team of frontline managers or the employees themselves.
-The problem is that no one of these can be responsible for employee engagement…all of them must be part of the equation.
+Too many organizations try to assign the responsibility for engaging employees to Human Resources, a senior executive, a team of frontline managers, or the employees themselves.
+The problem is that not one of these can be responsible for employee engagement – all of them must be an integral part of the engagement equation.

 Three Contributing Roles

 Engagement is built with the commitment and cooperation of the organization, leaders and employees.
-To achieve a healthy and engaged culture, it takes all three roles working in sync.
+To achieve a healthy organizational culture, it takes all three roles working in sync.